laur89/docker-borg-mysql-backup/README.md

 root permissions on the host.

 To synchronize container tz with that of host's, then also add following mount:
-`-v /etc/localtime:/etc/localtime:ro`
+`-v /etc/localtime:/etc/localtime:ro`.
+You'll likely want to do this for cron times to match your local time.

-It's possible to get notified of any errors.
-Currently supported methods are
+It's possible to get notified of any errors that occur during backups.
+Currently supported notification methods are

 - sending mail via SMTP
-- sending unraid UI notification pop-ups if your host is running unraid
+- sending unraid UI notification pop-ups if your host is running [unraid](https://unraid.net/)

 If you wish to provide your own msmtprc config file instead of defining `SMTP_*` env vars, create it at the `/config` mount, named `msmtprc`.

-Avoid using the `latest` version of this image, as you'd want to be tied to a certain version of borg - different borg versions can be non-compatible.
+Try to avoid using the `latest` version of this image, as you'd want to be tied to a certain version of borg - different borg versions can be non-compatible.

-Every time ssh key or crontab are changed in `/config`, container needs to be restarted.
+Every time any config is changed in `/config`, container needs to be restarted.

 ## Container Parameters